AIMultipleAIMultiple

 Social Network Analysis

-Social media networks such as Instagram, Spotify and LinkedIn are relationship and connection driven applications.
+Social media networks such as Instagram, Spotify, and LinkedIn are relationship and connection-driven applications.
 Graph analytics helps identify influencers and communities in social media networks.
-Social network influencer marketing is an emerging trend due to the increasing number of social media network users and increasing customer skepticism with more established forms of marketing.
+Social network influencer marketing is an emerging trend, driven by the growing number of social media users and increasing customer skepticism towards more traditional forms of marketing.

 Recommendation engines

-You must have noticed social networks suggesting “People you may know” or “Songs you may like”.
-These recommendations rely on collaborative filtering which is a method commonly used by recommendation engines.
-Collaborative filtering relies on graph analytics to identify similar users and enables personalized recommendations.
+You may have noticed social networks suggesting “People you may know” or “Songs you may like.”
+These recommendations rely on collaborative filtering, which is a method commonly used by recommendation engines.
+Collaborative filtering relies on graph analytics to identify similar users, enabling personalized recommendations.

 Technology companies that are not social networks also rely on collaborative filtering.
 For example, eBay provides the most relevant search results according to purchase history.